 - You must receive no pay for it.
 Also, it must not be done to satisfy another requirement for another class or organization (NHS, Teens for Christ, A Capella).

 - A called worker or other official must verify your service by signing for it.
 The proper form must be filled out.

-- While service time is preferred to be done in a WELS/ELS Church/School and Lakeside, opportunities certainly arise to carry out the “Great Commission” and to let our lights shine in our communities.
+- A number of opportunities exist in your school and church.
+Also, opportunities to carry out the “Great Commission” and to let our lights shine in our communities also exist.
 Please verify your service location with your religion teacher before performing the service time.
 The person in charge of where you are serving needs to fill out the appropriate paper work.
 Keep in mind the time requirement from above.

 - Each religion teacher exercises their right to accept or not accept what you consider service time.

 - Teachers will submit your service time and hours to the guidance office to be put on file for applying for scholarships or colleges.